Ivanald/vsdRiscvSoc/README.md

  ![task1/images/8FilesDownloadedFromRiscvToolchain.png](task1/images/8FilesDownloadedFromRiscvToolchain.png)

 ### Add to path
-For the GCC and other binaries to be available without always calling using thier path we need to add them to your shell path.
+For the GCC and other binaries to be available without always calling using their path we need to add them to your shell path.
 The following command adds to the path:
 ```bash
 export PATH=/home/jahnavi/riscv_toolchain/xpacks/.bin:$PATH
 ```